tay1392/MetronomeApp/README.md

 ![alt text](https://github.com/tay1392/QtMetronome/blob/master/KORG_MA30_METRONOM.jpg "Backgammon close up")

 **Project Description:**
 My project is to build a digital metronome.
 A metronome is a tool used to keep a certain tempo in a number of activities.
-The majority of people that use metronomes are musicians that strive to increase their speed, accuracy, or to just practice playing the correct tempo.
+The majority of people that use metronomes are musicians that strive to increase their speed, accuracy, or to just practice playing a certain tempo.
 It works by creating a regular aural pulse that a user can then subdivide into different tempos.
 For example, sixteenth-note triplets would mean each beat is divided into 6 pieces.
 The metronome is a very useful tool for obtaining proficiency with any instrument.

 **Technologies:**